The Original Amphibian’s

 “One Man’s Amazing Adventures and Discoveries: Ivor Howitt was one of the world’s first post-war recreational air-scuba divers and the first known in the UK.
 His story lay dormant for half a century until his magazine article Memories of an Aberdeen Amphibian was reprinted around the world and received an enthusiastic response.
 Ivor was asked to write a more comprehensive account and this book is the result.”

-A few copies of Fathomeering are still available, if you are interested in purchasing a copy please get in touch via our contact page or on twitter.
+A few copies of Fathomeering are still available, if you are interested in obtaining a copy please get in touch via our contact page.